HPC-Stack/HPC_Test_Suite/README.md

 # HPC_Test_Suite
-HPC_Test_Suite is complete testing and benchmarking framework of HPC Applications
+HPC_Test_Suite is complete testing and benchmarking framework of HPC Applications.